microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence/dopfeedback/readme.md

 1. Edit the **restorewwi.sql** script for the correct paths for the backup and where data and log files should go.
 1. Execute the script **restorewwi.sql**
-1. Execute **dopfeedback.sql** to set Query Store settings and db setting for DOP feedback.

 1. Execute **proc.sql** to create a stored procedure
 1. Execute **dopxe.sql** to create an XEvent session.
 Use SSMS to Watch the XE session to see Live Data.
+1. Execute **dopfeedback.sql** to set Query Store settings and db setting for DOP feedback.
 1. Run **workload_index_scan_users.cmd** from a command prompt.This will take around 15 minutes to run
 1. Look at the XE session live data.
+.
 You should first see a **dop_feedback_eligible_query** event.
 Then you will see a series of **dop_feedback_provided** and **dop_feedback_validation** events until you see a final **dop_feedback_stabilized** event with a feedback_dop value of 4.
+Depending on your system it is possible the system can stabilize at a feedback_dop value of 2.
 If you encounter a **dop_feedback_reverted** event immediately then consider retrying the lab by starting back at **step 5**.
 If you encounter it more than once, you can try to restart SQL Server and/or the VM or computer.

 1. Run the script **dop_query_stats.sql** to see the changes in DOP and resulting stats.
 Note the small decrease in avg duration and decrease in needed CPU across the various **last_dop** values.
 1. Use Top Resource Consuming Queries report and look at Avg Duration and Avg CPU to see the stable duration with decrease in CPU until stable over time.
 1. Run the script **check_query_feedback.sql** to see the persisted DOP feedback.
 Examine the values in the **feedback_desc** field to see the BaselineStats and LastGoodFeedback values.
-1. Look at **Top Resource Consuming Queries**report in SSMS.
+1. Look at **Top Resource Consuming Queries** report in SSMS.
 Change Statistics to Avg for Duration.
 Notice the decrease over time until stabilization.
 Do the same for Avg for CPU.